 After the independence of Kenya and Tanzania, successive governments did not interfere with the culture of the Maasai.
 This was despite Kenya and Tanzania identifying themselves with two distinct political economic and social philosophies.
 Tanzania adopted the Ujamaa system (African socialism) while Kenya identified itself with capitalism.
 The Ujamaa policy meant that Tanzania would be divided into villages to protect the infant industries from external competition.
 The Ujamaa system proved to be a challenge in terms of the relation with the neighboring countries.
 For instance, the collapse of the East African Community in 1977 and subsequent closure of borders by Tanzania complicated relations between the neighbouring countries.
 The relation was revived following the signing of the Treaty of EAST African Co-operation in 1993, followed by the 2004 East Africa Custom Union protocol.
 The protocol postulates that there should be cross-border investments, and liberalization of intra-regional trade in goods.
 This entails free movement of goods, persons, services, labour and capital while guaranteeing rights to residence.
 However, this (protocol) has become a contest between Tanzania’s current administration, and neighbouring countries.

-There is need to employ measures aimed at dealing with the grazing on the frontiers of Kenya and Tanzania to counter these challenges.
+There is a need to employ measures aimed at dealing with the grazing on the frontiers of Kenya and Tanzania to counter these challenges.
 These will entail signing agreements to ensure peaceful access and sharing of the available natural resources among the Kenyan Maasai and the Tanzania Maasai.
 This will also ensure that the Maasai engage in co-operative rehabilitation of water resources in strategic cross-border areas.
 The two governments should negotiate access to pasture.
-There is also need for creating investments on the local economy, and diversifying livelihoods of the communities.
+There is also a need for creating investments on the local economy and diversifying livelihoods of the communities.